-Section 371 (1) b of the Biosecurity Act 2015 This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015, and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
-PLANT SPECIES Common name: Cat's Claw Creeper Scientific name: Macfadyena unguis-cati AREA OF OPERATION Local Government Area of Eurobodalla Shire.
-SPECIES INFORMATION Cat's claw creeper was introduced to Australia as a garden plant, and has escaped to become a major weed of native forests and riparian areas in eastern Australia.
+Section 371 (1) b of the Biosecurity Act 2015 This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015 and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
+PLANT SPECIES Common name: Cat's Claw Creeper Scientific name: Macfadyena unguis-cati AREA OF OPERATION Local government area of Eurobodalla Shire.
+SPECIES INFORMATION Cat's Claw Creeper was introduced to Australia as a garden plant and has escaped to become a major weed of native forests and riparian areas in eastern Australia.
 Its climbing woody stems (lianas) cling to tree trunks, enabling it to grow into the forest canopy.
-Cat's claw creeper competes with native plants by forming a dense above-ground mat and numerous underground reproductive tubers.
+Cat's Claw Creeper competes with native plants by forming a dense above-ground mat and numerous underground reproductive tubers.
 In native rainforests it can overtop and kill mature trees, opening up the canopy for light-loving weeds.
 It produces abundant seeds with papery wings that aid dispersal, particularly by water and wind.
 Established plants can also reproduce vegetatively from tubers and creeping stems.
-Cat's claw creeper invades riparian zones and sub-tropical and tropical rainforests.
-These include littoral rainforest and river flat eucalypt forest on coastal floodplains, listed as endangered ecological communities in NSW.
-The ends of the tendrils have stiff tips that form hooks (like cat's claws) that aid in climbing.
-Cat's claw creeper is rarely found in the Eurobodalla Shire, and all infestations pose an enormous threat to the native vegetation of our shire.
-LEGAL OBLIGATIONS Any person who deals with biosecurity matter or a carrier and who knows, or ought reasonably to know, the biosecurity risk posed or likely to be posed by the biosecurity matter, carrier or dealing has a biosecurity duty to ensure that, so far as is reasonably practicable, the biosecurity risk is prevented, eliminated or minimised.
-WEED RISK ASSESSMENT Risk Level: Medium Impacts: Environment Control Objective: Extirpation - (1) The plant must be destroyed - (2) The landholder must prevent spread from their land - (3) The landholder or occupier must notify Council if the plant is found on the land - (4) The plant must not be grown, propagated or distributed
+Cat's Claw Creeper invades riparian zones and sub-tropical and tropical rainforests.
+These include littoral rainforest and river flat eucalypt forest on coastal floodplains listed as endangered ecological communities in NSW.
+The ends of the tendrils have stiff tips that form hooks (like cats' claws) that aid in climbing.
+Cat's Claw Creeper is rarely found in Eurobodalla Shire and all infestations pose an enormous threat to the native vegetation in Eurobodalla Shire.
+LEGAL OBLIGATIONS - (1) Cat's Claw Creeper is biosecurity matter declared under Schedule 3 of the Biosecurity Regulation 2017. - (2) A person must not import into the State or sell any plant listed in Schedule 3.
+WEED RISK ASSESSMENT Feasibility of control: Very high.